samjulien/blog/_posts/2018-06-11-how-social-login-can-pave-the-way-for-a-digital-shift-in-grocery.markdown

 ## Streamline Your Registration Process with Social Login

 [86 percent of this survey's users](http://www.webhostingbuzz.com/blog/2013/03/21/whos-sharing-what/) have historically reported being bothered by having to create new accounts on websites.
 It's easy to click out of a site when the registration process is taking more than a couple of minutes.
-Social Login can therefore be key to avoid losing potential customers.
+Social Login can, therefore, be key to avoid losing potential customers.

 Social Login is also a more secure method for your shoppers to engage online.
 Studies show that [65% of internet users](http://www.pewinternet.org/2017/01/26/americans-and-cybersecurity/) do not practice safe password management techniques, preferring to memorize or write down a password instead.
 This can lead to having to constantly re-create passwords and making your sensitive data more vulnerable to hackers.